 We have shown that~$p$--hypercontractivity holds for bounded initial data.
 If the initial data is just in~$L^p$, the argument works via approximation for the limit solution. \end{proof}

-With the two previous results we notice that, given~$p \geq 2$, satisfying the~$r$--logarithmic Sobolev inequalities for every~$r \geq p$ is equivalent to being~$r$--hypercontractive for every~$r \geq p$.
+Notice that, given~$p \geq 2$, satisfying the~$r$--logarithmic Sobolev inequalities for every~$r \geq p$ is equivalent to being~$r$--hypercontractive for every~$r \geq p$.
 We would like to extend the result to~$p\in(1,2)$.
-This will be done through a duality argument, which requires to show that the semigroup~$e^{-t\mathcal{L}}$ is self-adjoint, an immediate consequence of~$\mathcal{L}$ being self-adjoint.
+This will be done through a duality argument, which requires showing that the semigroup~$e^{-t\mathcal{L}}$ is self-adjoint, an immediate consequence of~$\mathcal{L}$ being self-adjoint.

 \begin{Lemma} The semigroup operator~$e^{-t\mathcal{L}}:L^2(\RR^N) \to L^2(\RR^N)$ associated to a self-adjoint operator~$\mathcal{L}$ is also a self-adjoint operator. \end{Lemma}